How to use arbitrary measuring devices to perform almost perfect measurements: Motivating example: Reproducing a complete von Neumann measurement using the trine

 \subsection{Returning to two-copies}

 Let us return to our example from Sec.~\ref{ss:simple protocol}, using two copies of the trine, $N=2$, and rephrase everything in the above terms.
-The strategy that we outlined previously amounted to choosing
+The strategy that we outlined previously amounts to choosing

 for the POVM $\mathbb{Q}^{(2)}$, and $U$ equal to controlled not such that

 and